Dynamic Correlation as an Incentive Device

-where $\bE^\mu[\cdot]$ is an expectation with respect to the probability distribution over recommendation profile $m$ and output $z$ induced by $\mu$. \end{lem*}
+where $\bE^\mu[\cdot]$ is an expectation with respect to the probability distribution over recommendation profile $m$ and output $z$ induced by $\mu$. \end{prop*}

 The program \eqref{eq:programmain} follows from the recursive structure of $C$ and \cref{lem:seqopt0}.
-It states that given any PCE worker utility $U$, the average client's highest utility $F(U)$ among all PCE is attained by some recommendation lottery $\mu$ and some future utility of the worker $U_{m,z}$ for each realized recommendation profile $m$ and output $z$ that satisfy several constraints: a promise-keeping constraint for the worker \eqref{eq:pkwreduced} and enforceability constraints \eqref{eq:OCI}, \eqref{eq:OCE}, and \eqref{eq:OCS} ensuring an obedient best reply to a recommendation of acceptance, effort, and shirking.
-These enforceability constraints reflect that in any PCE, at every firm history, the profile of obedient strategies constitutes a Nash equilibrium in the continuation.
-Both \eqref{eq:OCE} and \eqref{eq:OCS} follow from arguments analogous to those in \cref{sec:benchmark} because effort incentives are dynamic, with $x_\gd$ given in \eqref{eq:xdelta} again characterizing the wedge between the worker's future utilities upon good and bad outputs.
-The program omits enforceability of rejection: this trivially holds since the firm recommends shirking whenever it recommends rejection.
-It also omits randomization over future utilities: this entails no loss of generality, as the PCE payoff set $C$ is the largest bounded fixed point of the Bellman-Shapley operator (see \cref{sec:recursivePCE} for details), and so allowing for such randomization does not affect the value of \eqref{eq:programmain}.
+For each $U \in [0, \bar U]$, it solves for the average client's highest utility $F(U)$ among all PCE in which the worker's utility is $U$: a solution specifies a recommendation mixture and an evolution of worker utility following each realized recommendation profile and output.
+A collection of solutions to \eqref{eq:programmain}, one for each $U \in [0, \bar U]$, alongside some initial worker utility $U_0$ given which $(U_0, F(U_0))$ lies on the Pareto frontier of $C$, completely describes a Pareto-optimal PCE.

-For each $U \in [0, \bar U]$, a solution to \eqref{eq:programmain} specifies a recommendation mixture and an evolution of worker utility following each realized recommendation profile and output.
-A collection of solutions to \eqref{eq:programmain}, one for each such $U$, alongside some initial value $U_0$ of the worker's utility given which $(U_0, F(U_0))$ maximizes the worker's value \eqref{eq:ssmain}, completely describes an optimal communication device.
+In \eqref{eq:programmain}, \eqref{eq:pkwreduced} is the promise-keeping constraint for the worker; \eqref{eq:OCI}, \eqref{eq:OCE}, and \eqref{eq:OCS} are enforceability constraints ensuring an obedient best reply to a recommendation of acceptance, effort, and shirking, reflecting that in any PCE, at every firm history, the profile of obedient strategies constitutes a Nash equilibrium in the continuation, despite the worker and clients not observing firm history.
+Both \eqref{eq:OCE} and \eqref{eq:OCS} follow from arguments analogous to those in \cref{sec:benchmark}, as effort incentives are dynamic, with $x_\gd$ given in \eqref{eq:xdelta} again characterizing the wedge between the worker's future utilities upon good and bad outputs.
+The program omits enforceability of rejection: this trivially holds since the firm recommends shirking whenever it recommends rejection.\footnote{The program also omits randomization over future PCE utilities: this entails no loss of generality, as $C$ is the largest bounded fixed point of the Bellman-Shapley operator (see the Supplementary Appendix for details), and so allowing for such randomization would not increase the value of \eqref{eq:programmain}.}

 Before reporting my main result, \cref{lem:boundUC} below identifies the model parameters given which the program \eqref{eq:programmain} is nontrivial, or equivalently, $\bar U>0$.
 Define